China Clipper: Aircraft

 Additional clippers were assigned to the Trans-Atlantic and South American routes operated by Pan-American.

-That China Clipper's wingspan was 130 ft and it weighed 52,000 lb.
+The Martin M-130 wingspan was 130 ft and it weighed 52,000 lb.
 It was powered by four Pratt & Whitney Twin Wasp 14-cylinder radial engines and could achieve a maximum speed of 180 mph.
 The aircraft had a maximum range of 3,200 mi with a cruising ceiling of 17,000 ft and could carry 18 passengers on overnight trips, or 46 passengers on single-day trips.

 The clippers were, for all practical purposes, luxury flying hotels, with sleeping accommodation, dining rooms and leisure facilities in addition to the usual aircraft seating.
 On early flights, the crew outnumbered the passengers.
 As a result, the price of a return air ticket from San Francisco to Honolulu was $1700.
 In comparison, a brand-new Plymouth automobile cost about $600 in the late 1930s.

 Airmail service

 Considerable effort was put into preparing for the inauguration of the first Trans-Pacific airmail flight.
 In San Francisco the celebrations for the inaugural trans-Pacific airmail flight included fireworks, while a band played a Sousa march.
-Eleven days prior, Musick had flown the China Clipper from the Glenn L. Martin factory in Middle River, Maryland to California for the inaugural event.
+Eleven days prior, Musick had flown the China Clipper from the Glenn L. Martin factory in Middle River, Maryland, to California for the inaugural event.
 Ships docked in the bay to observe the historic event, sounding their whistles and sirens in tribute.
 It was estimated that up to a hundred thousand people watched from the various shores of San Francisco Bay.
 Several speeches were made by various public figures after which there was a ceremonial loading of the numerous mail bags.
 Musick's sailing orders were publicly delivered by his boss, Juan Trippe, while the entire event was broadcast by CBS and NBC radio and also transmitted on seven foreign networks.

 The relatively short range of the aircraft meant that hotel, catering, docking, repair, road and radio facilities had to be put in place at the intermediate stops along the route, particularly on the virtually uninhabited islands of Wake and Midway.
 Nearly a half a million miles were flown along the route before any paying passengers were carried.

 The China Clipper was the first commercial aircraft to establish a regular airmail route from the United States across the Pacific Ocean.
 On its inaugural airmail flight the China Clipper took off from Alameda, California, on November 22, 1935, making its way to Manila via Honolulu, Midway Island, Wake Island, and Guam over the course of one week.
 All stops were chosen on the basis that were links in an “all-American” flag route, i.e. countries friendly with the United States.